midl-dev/midl-website.github.io/_cryptocurrencies/ethereum.md

 We run [Prysm](https://prylabs.net/) in our geograpically distributed Kubernetes cluster.
 We monitor the setup 24/7.

-We run our own instance of Geth as Ethereum 1.0 node.
+We run our own instance of Reth as Ethereum Validation Client.

 We are paranoid about security.
 We keep the nodes up-to-date.